 The McCandlish Phillips Journalism Institute was formed in 2014 at The King’s College in New York City with the mission to train students for careers in media.
 The institute teaches journalism, supervises internships and fosters a community of ethical reporting and writing among top journalists.

-MPJI hosts several events each year for journalists working in New York City (sign up for our email newsletter to hear about upcoming events), and offers a 15 spots each semester for student journalists in our NYC Semester in Journalism (NYCJ) program, working at a news outlet and taking classes at The King’s College (apply here).
+MPJI hosts several events each year for journalists working in New York City, and offers a 15 spots each semester for student journalists in our NYC Semester in Journalism (NYCJ) program, working at a news outlet and taking classes at The King’s College (apply here).
+It operates journalism programs for high school students at the Summer Academy of The King’s College.
+It operates the Journalism, Culture and Society major at The King’s College.

 Associate Professor Paul Glader teaches writing, journalism and business-related courses at The King’s College.
 He also directs the McCandlishPhillips Journalism Institute, The NYC Semester in Journalism program and is adviser to the student online newspaper/ print magazine/ video platform, The Empire State Tribune.